-1.3.6.3 Threatened and Endangered Plants
+1.3.6.3.
+Threatened and Endangered Plants

-Four plant species known to be on ORR (spreading false foxglove, Appalachian bugbane, tall larkspur, and butternut) have been under review for listing at the federal level and were previously listed under the C2 candidate designation.
+Four plant species known to be on ORR (spreading false foxglove, Appalachian bugbane, tall larkspur, and butternut) have been under review for federal listing and were previously listed under the C2 candidate designation.
 FWS now informally refers to these as special concern species.

 The State of Tennessee lists 17 plant species occurring on ORR as endangered, threatened, or of special concern; these are included in Table 1.2.
 Appalachian bugbane is no longer listed by Tennessee and does not have official federal status; therefore, it does not appear in Table 1.2.
-An additional 10 threatened, endangered, or special concern species occur in the area and, although currently unconfirmed on ORR, may be present.
+An additional 10 threatened, endangered, or special concern species occur in the area and may be present on ORR, although currently unconfirmed.
 These are also included in Table 1.2.
 Other plant populations currently under study on ORR may be added to the table in future years.